-- Option I: The applicant has earned a bachelor's or higher degree in a state-approved career and technical program from an Institution of Higher Education (IHE), - Option II: The applicant has earned a bachelor's or higher degree in the career area from an IHE and they need to meet the professional education coursework (UMES four graduate level PTE classes), - Option III: Applicant has earned a minimum of an Associate's Degree from an IHE and provide verification of two years previous satisfactory occupational experience in the career area to be taught.
+• Option I: The applicant has earned a bachelor's or higher degree in a state-approved career and technical program from an Institution of Higher Education (IHE),

+- Option II: The applicant has earned a bachelor's or higher degree in the career area from an IHE and they need to meet the professional education coursework (the four courses proposed in this certificate proposal, the UMES four PTE graduate classes), - Option III: Applicant has earned a minimum of an Associate's Degree from an IHE and provide verification of two years previous satisfactory occupational experience in the career area to be taught.
 They may submit current recognized industry certification.
-All Option III applicants must take the four courses in this proposed certificate. - Option IV: Applicant must hold at least a high school diploma and demonstrate three years of previous satisfactory occupational experience in the career area to be taught.
+All Option III applicants must take the four undergraduate PTE courses. - Option IV: Applicant must hold at least a high school diploma and demonstrate three years of previous satisfactory occupational experience in the career area to be taught.
 They may submit current recognized industry certification.
-All Option IV applicants must take the four courses in this proposed certificate.
+All Option IV applicants must take the four undergraduate PTE courses.